 - Makes you feel scared of their reactions to things, feeling like you’re “walking on eggshells” and worrying that anything could set them off

 - Calls or texts to check up on you all the time and always wants to know where you’re going and who you’re with

 These are just a few of the classic signs of an unhealthy or abusive relationship.
-Sometimes there are only one or two “warning signs”, and sometimes there are many.
+Sometimes there are only one or two “warning signs,” and sometimes there are many.
 If any of these statements are true for your relationship, you should talk to a trusted adult such as a parent, guardian, teacher, doctor, nurse, or counselor right away!

-What are some types of abuse?
+What are the different types of abuse?

 Some people think that their relationship isn’t abusive unless there is physical fighting, but an abusive relationship may include many other signs.
 There are also other types of abuse.

 Below is a list of different types of abuse which can affect your friendships or dating relationships:

 - Physical Abuse is when a person touches your body in an unwanted or violent way.
 This may include hitting, slapping, punching, kicking, hair pulling, pushing, biting, choking, or using a weapon on you.
 The weapon could be a gun or knife, but also includes anything that can hurt you (such as a shoe or a stick).